AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/style-presets/index.md

 ![a picture of a puppy dressed as a renaissance artist](../../images/puppy-renaissance-artist.jpeg)

-Use style `presets` with Firefly's [Generate Images API](../../api/image_generation/V3/) or [Generate Object Composite API](../../api/generate-object-composite/) to give your generated images a specific visual style or mood.
+Use style `presets` with Firefly's [Generate Images API](../../api/image_generation/V3/) or [Generate Object Composite API](../../api/generate-object-composite/V3/) to give your generated images a specific visual style or mood.

-### Generating Images with Style Presets
+## Experience Style Presets in Action

 <InlineAlert variant="info" slots="text" />